microsoft/finops-toolkit/docs/finops-hub/README.md

 2. Create your own Power BI reports.

-   If you'd like to create your own reports or add cost data to an existing report, you can either [copy queries from a toolkit report](./reports/README.md#setup-a-finops-toolkit-report) or [connect manually](./reports/README.md#connect-manually) using the Azure Data Lake Storage Gen2 connector.
+   If you'd like to create your own reports or add cost data to an existing report, you can either [copy queries from a pre-built report](./reports/README.md#setup-a-finops-hub-report) or [connect manually](./reports/README.md#connect-manually) using the Azure Data Lake Storage Gen2 connector.

    <!-- NOTE TO CONTRIBUTORS: Keep this info note in sync with the same one under #3 below. -->

    <blockquote class="note" markdown="1">
      _The schema may change multiple times before the 0.1 release.
 We will ensure Power BI reports have backwards compatibility, but if you access data directly, you may run into breaking changes with new releases.
-Familiarize yourself with [upcoming releases](https://aka.ms/finops/toolkit/roadmap) and review the [changelog](./changelog.md) for breaking changes before you update._
+Familiarize yourself with [upcoming releases](https://aka.ms/finops/toolkit/roadmap) and review the [changelog](../changelog.md) for breaking changes before you update._
    </blockquote>

 3. Access the cost data from custom tools.